cognitedata/data-model-examples/README.md

 ```

 You will be prompted to supply your credentials for a CDF project (you need client credentials, so a client
 id and a client secret).
+Or, if you use your trial project (see above), only change the CDF_PROJECT to
+your personal CDF project.

 The minimum you need to configure is the following (IDP = Identity Provider, typically Azure Active Directory):